Skip to main content

 For instance, during an inflammatory response, pro-inflammatory cytokines like interleukin-1 (IL-1) and tumor necrosis factor-alpha (TNF-α) can cross the blood-brain barrier and stimulate the hypothalamus to release Corticotropin-Releasing Hormone (CRH).
 This activates the HPA axis, leading to the release of cortisol, a potent anti-inflammatory glucocorticoid.

 This is a homeostatic mechanism designed to prevent an overactive immune response.
-This circuit demonstrates that the is a diffuse, sensory organ that communicates its status directly to the central neuroendocrine command centers.
+This circuit demonstrates that the immune system is a diffuse, sensory organ that communicates its status directly to the central neuroendocrine command centers.

 The neuroendocrine and immune systems form a bidirectional regulatory circuit, using shared peptide signals to maintain organism-wide homeostasis.